Vegetarian Thai Green Curry – Serves 4.

 - Heat a frying pan to medium heat and add the Quorn chicken pieces, cooking through.

-- Once the frozen veg is cooked through, add the baby corn and sugar snap peas to the pan, followed by the vegetable stock, curry paste, maple syrup and coconut milk.
+- Once the veg is cooked through, add the baby corn and sugar snap peas to the pan, followed by the vegetable stock, curry paste, maple syrup and coconut milk.
 Let simmer for 15-20 minutes.

 This is a perfect mid-week meal as the prep time is minimal and the leftover veg can be used in other meals throughout the week, like in my cottage pie recipe!